 Different ways of taking Saffron

-Powder, to fight flatulence and cause menstruation.
+Powder, to fight flatulence and trigger the menstruation.

-Using Saffron in cooking
+Saffron in the kitchen

 Contraindications and Side effects

-Side effects that have been described
+Side effects that have been reported

 Situations in which it is contraindicated